anuragdutt36/calculator/README.md

 # Calculator Webpage

-This is a simple calculator webpage that allows users to perform basic arithmetic operations.
-It provides a user-friendly interface for inputting numbers and performing calculations.
+This is a simple calculator webpage that allows users to perform arithmetic operations.
+It features a responsive design for optimal viewing on different devices.

 ## Features

+- Arithmetic operations: modulo, division, multiplication, subtraction, addition
 - User-friendly calculator interface
 - Input fields for entering numbers
-- Buttons for arithmetic operations such as addition, subtraction, multiplication, and division
 - Clear button to reset the input fields
 - Calculation result display area
-- Responsive design for optimal viewing on different devices

-## Getting Started

-To get started with the calculator webpage, follow these steps:

-1. Clone the repository or download the template files.
-2. Open the `index.html` file in a web browser.
-3. Use the number buttons to enter the desired numbers.
-4. Click on the arithmetic operation buttons to perform calculations.
-5. The result will be displayed in the calculation result area.
-6. Use the clear button to reset the input fields and start a new calculation.

 ## Technologies Used